ultimatedotfiles/strap/README.md

 where
  * `github-account-name` equals a valid github username or organization name, for example `jsmith` or `ultimatedotfiles`
  * `package-name` equals a git repository name within the specified github account, for example `cool-package`
- * `package-version`, if present, equals a git `commit-ish` string that MUST be a tag, branch or sha that can be provided as an argument to `git checkout`.
+ * `package-version`, if present, equals a git [refname](https://git-scm.com/docs/gitrevisions#gitrevisions-emltrefnamegtemegemmasterememheadsmasterememrefsheadsmasterem) that MUST be a tag, branch or commit sha that can be provided as an argument to `git checkout`.

 A package release SHOULD always have a `package-version` string that conforms to the semantic version name scheme defined in the [Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html).